Torii Ryūzō

-Described by Terry Bennett as "a pioneer in the use of the camera in anthropological field-work," Torii is believed to have inspired researchers, including Ushinosuke Mori, to make use of photography in their research.
+Described by Terry Bennett as "a pioneer in the use of the camera in anthropological fieldwork," Torii is believed to have inspired researchers, including Ushinosuke Mori, to make use of photography in their research.
 Torii first made use of a camera while conducting fieldwork in North-East China in 1895.

 Later, in the 1900s, Torii was assisted in his research by Mori, who acted as his interpreter.

 Early life

 Torii was born into a merchant family on the island of Shikoku, in the Tokushima quarter of Higashi Senba-chō (東船場町).
 Torii received formal education through second grade, and left school at age seven.
 From an early age, he was a passionate collector of artifacts of all kinds, though he showed little interest in schoolwork.
 He eventually left school, until a teacher (Tominaga Ikutarō:富永幾太郎) convinced him to complete his schooling.
 One of his hobbies was local history, and he pursued research in his home region.

 He began writing articles on anthropological topics as a teenager.
 These came to the attention and appreciation of Tokyo Imperial University (TIU) professor of anthropology Tsuboi Shōgorō (坪井正五郎).
 Shōgorō took an interest in him, and went to Tokushima to advise Torii to study anthropology.
 Acting on Shōgorō's advice, Torii moved to Tokyo at age 20.
-Once there, Shōgorō hired Torii as a specimen classifier in the anthropology research institute of the University in 1893.
+Once there, Shōgorō hired Torii as a specimen classifier in the anthropology research institute of the university in 1893.

 Career

 His early reputation came from his research on the native Ainu people of the Kuril Islands.

 Torii used eight different languages in his studies, including the Ainu language.
 His article "Ainu people in Chishima Island", written in French, is a landmark in Ainu studies.

 Torii spent most of his life in field-work (research).
 He insisted, "Studies should not be done only in the study room.
 Anthropology is in the fields and mountains."
 He believed that anthropological theories should be backed by empirical evidence.

-Torii began to use sound recording in anthropology research in domestic research at Okinawa Prefecture.
+Torii began to use sound recording for anthropology research in domestic research at Okinawa Prefecture.

 Though Torii is famous for research performed outside of Japan, his research began in Japan where he studied many places, including his hometown, Hokkaido, and Okinawa.
 During his time at TIU, he studied Japan, on the invitation of various prefectures, villages, streets, etc. After completing his research in an area, he held an exhibition, lecturing, and revealed discoveries.
 The Torii style is research, exhibit, and lecture.
 In 1898 he became an assistant at TIU.

 In 1895, TIU sent Torii to Northeast China to the Liaodong Peninsula, his first overseas posting.
-In 1896, the University sent Torii to Taiwan.
+In 1896, the university sent Torii to Taiwan.

 In 1899 he worked in Hokkaido and Chishima Islands, studying the Ainu people, yielding a 1903 book Chishima Ainu, on the Kuril Ainu.

-In 1900, he completed the first ascent of Taiwan's "Yu-mountain" (at the time, "Shin Taka-mountain").
+In 1900, he completed the first ascent of Taiwan's Mount Niitaka.

 In 1905, he became a TIU lecturer.